Weekend Argus Justice Writer

-“It was there paramount that his return to the country is hazard free in order to ensure that he eventually makes that court appearance.”
+“It was therefore paramount that his return to the country be hazard free in order to ensure that he eventually makes that court appearance.”

 For Dewani’s very first appearance in South Africa in connection with the murder charge, he was escorted to the Western Cape High Court - a move which the department described as standard procedure, when it was asked why he was not taken to a magistrates' court.

-Dewani arrived in a black Hyundai van along with a convoy of several vehicles - not a white police vans usually used to transport suspects.
+Dewani arrived in a black Hyundai van along with a convoy of several vehicles - not one of the white police vans usually used to transport suspects.

 Shortly before 11am, members of the media were ordered to remove all camera equipment from the courtroom because photographs of Dewani during his first appearance were prohibited.